PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 Procedures records are extracted from structured data in Electronic Health Records that capture source procedure codes using CPT-4, ICD-9-CM (Procedures), HCPCS or OPCS-4 procedures as orders.

+More specifically the procedure occurrence domain is intended to stores information about activity or processes involving a patient that has a billable code.
+This includes but is not limited to the following:
+- LOS Codes ((Eg. 99123) This code may not Not necessarily be a CPT and could require local mapping )
+- Lab Procedures (including a Lab Panel Order)
+- Surgery Procedures
+- Imaging Procedures

 **Only instantiated procedures are included in this table.
 Please exclude cancelled procedures**

 Field |Foreign Key Constraint |Network Requirement |Data Type | Description | PEDSnet Conventions